 Buses to Pattaya

-Buses from Ekkamai Bus Terminal to Pattaya are provided by Roong Reuang Coach.
+Buses from Bangkok to Pattaya are provided by Roong Reuang Coach.
 Buses of this company depart approximately every 30 minutes from 05.00am to 11.00pm.
 The journey from Ekkamai Bus Terminal to Pattaya takes about 2 hours 30 mins depending on traffic conditions.
 The current fare is 108 baht per person.
 The bus brings passengers to its own bus terminal on North Pattaya road.

 Train to Pattaya